As a young entrepreneur, I believed that engagement was about efficiency and not the emotional involvement of each

 I challenge you to start your sprint today to turn that idea that’s been sitting in the back of your head into a step forward.

 Build your vision for yourself and one day the world will be your audience.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.